- Leadership Programme

 Dr. Jonathan Chaplin is the first Director of the Kirby Laing Institute for Christian Ethics, a position he took up in September 2006.
 He is Member of the Divinity Faculty of Cambridge University, and was Visiting Lecturer at the VU University, Amsterdam from 2007-2011.

-He is a specialist in Christian political thought, and has authored or edited eight books and reports and many articles in this field.
-Recent publications include God and Government (SPCK 2009), co-edited with Nick Spencer, God and Global Order, co-editor (Baylor 2010), Multiculturalism: A Christian Retrieval (Theos, 2011) and Herman Dooyeweerd - Christian Philosopher of State and Civil Society (Notre Dame, 2011).
-He is currently working on a book provisionally entitled Faith in Democracy?
+He is a specialist in Christian political thought, and has authored or edited nine books and reports, and many articles, in this field.
+Recent publications include God and Government (SPCK 2009), co-editor, God and Global Order, co-editor (Baylor 2010), Multiculturalism: A Christian Retrieval (Theos, 2011), Herman Dooyeweerd - Christian Philosopher of State and Civil Society (Notre Dame, 2011) and Living Lightly, Living Faithfully: Religious faiths and the future of sustainability (Faraday Institute/KLICE, 2013), co-edited with Colin Bell and Robert White.
+He is currently co-editing a book entitled God and the EU and writing a book called Faith in Democracy?
 Towards a Post-secularist Settlement.

-He is married to Dr. Adrienne Dengerink Chaplin, a specialist in Christian aesthetics, and they have two children, Paul, who works for CAFOD, and Lucia, a medical student at Nottingham University and active in SPEAK.
-He attends St Andrew’s Anglican Church, Oakington, Cambridgeshire where he occasionally preaches and cuts the grass.
+He is married to Dr. Adrienne Dengerink Chaplin, a specialist in Christian aesthetics, and they have two children, Paul, who works for Friends of the Earth, and Lucia, a trainee doctor and active in SPEAK.
+He attends St. Paul's Anglican Church, Hills Road, Cambridge.

 Herman Dooyeweerd: Christian Philosopher of State and Civil Society (University of Notre Dame Press, 2011).